Zara Rutherford

 Zara Rutherford (born 5 July 2002) is a Belgian-British aviator.
 At age 19, she became the youngest female pilot to fly solo around the world and the first person to complete a circumnavigation in a microlight aircraft after a five-month journey which began in Kortrijk, Belgium, on 18 August 2021, and ended on 20 January 2022.

 Early life

-Zara Rutherford was born in Brussels, Belgium, to British professional pilot Sam Rutherford and Belgian recreational pilot and lawyer Beatrice de Smet.
-As a young girl, Rutherford would accompany her father, sometimes flying part of the way herself.
+Zara Rutherford was born in Belgium and comes from a long line of aviators.
+She is the daughter of a British ex-Army helicopter pilot, Sam Rutherford and Belgian recreational pilot and lawyer Beatrice De Smet.
+She grew up with and around planes as her father Sam Rutherford, organised adventurous flying rallies and expeditions such as the Crete2Cape VintageAirRally, a crossing of the whole of Africa with vintage biplanes.

+As a young girl, Rutherford would accompany her parents on many flights, even for a crossing of Mozambique, sometimes flying part of the way herself.
 At the age of 14, she began training to become a pilot and gained her pilot's license in 2020.

-She completed her A levels in Mathematics, Further Mathematics, Economics and Physics at St. Swithun's School, a girls' school in Winchester, Hampshire, England.
+Zara and her brother Mack, also a world-record holding pilot, come from a long line of aviators going back five generations.
+Her maternal grandfather and great-grandfather were private pilots and her paternal great-great-grandmother, Margaret Jean Thomas, was amongst the first South-African women to learn to fly.
+Her great-grand uncle, Rae ('Tommy') Thomas, Margaret's son, flew a Catalina during the Second World War and died in combat at the age of 23.